Ginseng coffee

 Ginseng coffee later became popular in Italy.
 It reportedly arrived in Milan in the mid-2000s.
 It was described by one journalist as being offered by "almost all" coffee bars and coffee machines by 2019.
 In 2018, one study of energy drink consumption by university students in Verona found that among the 37.4% of students who reported consuming ginseng, beverages combining ginseng and coffee were the "most often used combination" at 71.8%; it was more popular among female students than male students.
-Writer Dixe Wills described a ginseng coffee he had in Milan as "tast[ing] nothjing at all like coffee".
+Writer Dixe Wills described a ginseng coffee he had in Milan as "tasting nothing at all like coffee".